The Role Fathers play in Modern Society

 Luckily, my husband has always played a very involved role in my daughter’s life.
 This meant she managed to remain relatively content even though her mommy had made a disappearing act and she was switched from breast to formula.

-Although not all husbands are Superdad, like my hubby…on good days, there has definitely been a transformation in the roles and responsibilities of the modern father.
+Although not all husbands are Superdad, like my hubby, there has definitely been a transformation in the roles and responsibilities of the modern father.

 In many societies, the traditional responsibilities and role of the father were that of moral teacher, disciplinarian, male role model and breadwinner.
 Fathers exhibited a strong presence in family life, though not necessarily through direct or heavy involvement in childrearing.